Your MSc Thesis Proposal

 - some theses will require a substantial review of the literature, which may extend to several pages.
 This section can usually be used directly in the thesis.

-- this section contains an overall description of your approach,
+- this section contains an overall description of your approach, materials, and procedures

 - what methods will be used?